AmirrezaFarnamTaheri/MassConfigMerger/README.md

 ### Regex Filtering

 Use `--include-pattern` to keep only configs that match a regular expression.
 Combine it with `--exclude-pattern` to fine tune which servers remain.
+These flags work with both `vpn-merger` and `aggregator-tool`.

 ### Huge Source List